Account Data Compromise Event (ADCE)

 A device that reads information recorded on the magnetic stripe of a card.

-A 16-digit number, beginning with the number 5, assigned by an issuer to uniquely identify a MasterCard account that conforms to the MasterCard defined structure and check-digit specifications.
+A 16-digit number, beginning with either the number 5 or 2, assigned by an issuer to uniquely identify a Mastercard account that conforms to the Mastercard defined structure and check-digit specifications.

 A written agreement between a merchant and an acquirer containing their respective rights and performance obligations with respect to card acceptance.